drdrang/drtwoot/README.markdown

     var UID = 123456789;

-so it has your Twitter user id instead of mine.
+so it has your Twitter user id.
 To get your Twitter user id number, execute

-    curl -s http://twitter.com/users/show/yourname.xml | grep "<id>"
+    curl -s http://twitter.com/users/show/username.xml | grep "<id>"

-in the Terminal, where `yourname` is replaced by your Twitter screen name.
+in the Terminal, where `username` is replaced by your Twitter screen name.
 You'll get a response in the form

     <id>123456789</id>
       <id>2345678912345</id>